Leave the Pile Higher

 Coming soon: grab the free “Let Your Yes Be Yes: Legacy Check Worksheet” to help you get clear on your own alignment.

-Book your Legacy Snapshot today and take the first step toward leaving the pile higher.
+Book your Legacy Snapshot today and take another step toward leaving the pile higher.

-To be considered—or to ask a question about an episode—email leavethepilehigher@gmail.com
+To be considered as a guest—or to ask a question about an episode—email: leavethepilehigher@gmail.com

 .